Last update September 18, 2024 by Alberto Llopis

 His career after Italy 90 was decaying

-The 'Godfather of Goal’ as it was called due to its Italian origin, lived a couple more years in Juve.
+The 'Godfather of Goal' as he was called due to his Italian origin, lived a couple more years in Juve.
 Its great World Italy 90 it was still worth it 2 years later to sign for Inter Milan, but Toto, that was already approaching the 30, seemed to have done everything in football with his great world cup.

 He was barely one season at Inter before leaving for Japan where he played since 1993 until 1999 in the Japanese Iwata Jubilee where he already left active football almost 10 years after having reached history forever with his 6 goals in his world cup.